jow88s/PlayStationBuzzersWeb/README.md

 ## Usage

 - clone the repository
-- run the command 'nom install'
+- run the command 'npm install'
 - you can start the 'backend' and 'webserver' via the command 'npm start'
 - if you get an **error** about 'index.js:59 device.on("data", function(data) {' then you have not connected the playstation buzzers via usb